Rate-Independent Computation in Continuous Chemical Reaction Networks: The Computational Power of Stable Computation

 The intuition of the proof is as follows.
-The case $U=\emptyset$ is trivial, as we will have no reactions of the form $\emptyset \to A$ for any species $A$, so if no species are initially present, no species (including $Y^+$) will ever be produced.
+The case $U=\emptyset$ is trivial, as we will have no reactions of the form $\emptyset \to A$ for any species $A$, so if no species are initially present, no species (including $Y^+$) will ever be produced; this is correct since any linear function $f$ obeys $f(\vec{0})=0$.
 For each non-empty $U$, we compute $f_U$ independently in parallel by CRC $\calC_{U}$, modifying each reaction producing $Y^+$ to produce an equivalent amount of species $Y_U$, which is specific to $U$.
 For each such $U$ there are inactive and active ``indicator'' species $J_U$ and $I_U$.
 In parallel, there are reactions that will activate indicator species $I_U$ (i.e.~convert $J_U$ to $I_U$) if and only if all species $X_i$ are present initially for each $i \in U$.
-These $I_U$ species will then counteract the effect of any CRC computing $f_{U'}$ for $U' \subset U$ by catalytically converting all $Y_{U'}$ to $Y^-$.
-If $U$ is the complete set of indices of non-zero inputs, then only CRCs computing $f_{U'}$ for subsets $U' \subset U$ have produced any amount of $Y^+$, so eventually all of these will be counteracted by $I_U$.
+These $I_U$ species will then counteract the effect of any CRC computing $f_{U'}$ for $U' \subsetneq U$ by catalytically converting all $Y_{U'}^+$ to $Y^-$ and all $Y_{U'}^-$ to $Y^+$.
+If $U$ is the complete set of indices of non-zero inputs, then only CRCs computing $f_{U'}$ for subsets $U' \subsetneq U$ have produced any amount of $Y^+$, so eventually all of these will be counteracted by $I_U$.